|Rewards Rating:||4.7 / 5|

 - Redeem points for PointBreaks deals to enjoy bigger savings on rewards stays.

-Is the IHG Rewards Club Premier card worth it?
+Is the IHG One Rewards Premier card worth it?

-If you frequently stay at IHG properties around the world, the IHG Rewards Club Premier card is a great way to earn IHG points at a faster clip, especially if you can meet the spending threshold for the sign-up bonus.
-The benefits of automatic elite status — alongside such perks as a rewards night on your card anniversary and a $100 credit for Global Entry/TSA Precheck membership every four years — more than outweigh the card’s $89 annual fee.
+If you frequently stay at IHG properties around the world, the IHG One Rewards Premier card is a great way to earn IHG points at a faster clip, especially if you can meet the spending threshold for the sign-up bonus.
+The benefits of automatic elite status — alongside such perks as a rewards night on your card anniversary and an up to $100 credit for Global Entry/TSA Precheck membership every four years — more than outweigh the card’s $99 annual fee.

-That said, travelers who aren’t particularly loyal to IHG properties or who won’t take advantage of the myriad travel perks and benefits of the Premier card are probably better off with the IHG Rewards Club Traveler card, or even a co-branded card linked to another international hotel group.
+That said, travelers who aren’t particularly loyal to IHG properties or who won’t take advantage of the myriad travel perks and benefits of the IHG One Rewards Premier card are probably better off with the IHG One Rewards Traveler card, or even a co-branded card linked to another international hotel group.